fengwenjiao/Chaos/README.md

 # Chaos
-Efficient Autoscaling and Self-Healing for Distributed Training at the Edge
+Learning in Chaos: Efficient Autoscaling and Self-Healing for Distributed Training at the Edge

 ## Performance